5 Tips To Get A Better Nights Sleep

 Tip #4 – Exercise

 Exercise 4-5 times per week.
-A lot of people tell me they feel wired or anxious at night or their brain is running wild and their body just doesn’t feel tired, well if your body feels physically tired this is a great way to help you get a better sleep.
+A lot of people tell me they feel wired or anxious at night or their brain is running wild and their body just doesn’t feel tired, well if your body feels physically tired this is a great way to help you get better sleep.
 This doesn’t mean you have to go to the gym for an hour, all it means is focus on movement, move your body at least 4-5 x a week, minimum, 30 minutes is enough.
-You could go for a moderate-fast passed walk (great for getting the heart rate up), or go for a run, do some yoga, pilates, whatever it is you like to do just make sure you do that at least 4-5 time per week and not late at night within 3-4 hours of bedtime.
+You could go for a moderate-fast passed walk (great for getting the heart rate up), or go for a run, do some yoga, pilates, whatever it is you like to do just make sure you do that at least 4-5 time per week and but not within 3-4 hours of bedtime.

 Tip #5 – Avoid eating late at night